Chapter 2 : Him

 “It’s fine.”
-His voice was cold, so to compensate he stepped toward her and kissed her forehead as well.
-“Goodnight, Rosie.”
+His voice was cold, unforgiving, and so to compensate he stepped toward her and kissed her forehead as well.
+“Goodnight, Rose.”

 As he walked away, Rose tried not to go after him.
 She wanted to tell him that no matter what they would be family, so she would always love him.
 She would even admit she considered him her brother.
 He was already her closest friend.
 But such endearing words weren’t easy to say to someone like Albus.